Harsh72019/pisync-backend/pisync-db-schema.md

 ## 📄 2. `FailureCounter` Collection

-Tracks how many times a device has failed to sync consecutively.
+Tracks how many times a device has failed to sync continously.

 ```json
 {